blackflux/apollo-server-tools/README.md

 Fetch deprecated entities that accessed by the query.
 Expected custom deprecation syntax, see below.

+## syncDocs(filepath, schema, stripDeprecated = true)

+Write introspection result into file.
+Order is stable.
+Returns true iff the content has changed.
+Deprecated entities are removed if option is set.
+Expected custom deprecation syntax, see below.

+## generateDocs(schema, stripDeprecated = true)

+Generate and return introspection result.
+Deprecated entities are removed if option is set.
+Expected custom deprecation syntax, see below.

 ## Deprecation Syntax

 Deprecation functionality is very limited in graphql.
 This tool allows a workaround syntax by overloading the comments.
 Anything in the graphql schema can now be deprecated.